Regular procedure

 11. The applicant has been expelled for serious reasons of public security or public order.

-The judgment of the EU Court of Justice of 19 June 2018 in the case Gnandi has led to a major discussion in Dutch case law about the suspensive effect of appeals in asylum cases.[47]
+The judgment of the CJEU of 19 June 2018 in the case Gnandi has led to a major discussion in Dutch case law regarding the suspensive effect of appeals in asylum cases.[70]
 In the Netherlands, the judgment of the Court is especially relevant for cases in which the appeal does not have suspensive effect.
-In those cases, the asylum seeker can request a provisional measure, but while a decision on this request has not yet been made, the asylum seeker may be placed in detention on the basis of Article 59, first paragraph, under a, of the Aliens Act.
-Additionally, the asylum seeker is not entitled to reception once the departure period has expired.
+In those cases, the asylum seeker can request a provisional measure, but while a decision on this request has not yet been taken, the asylum seeker may be placed in detention on the basis of Article 59(1)(a) of the Aliens Act.
+Additionally, the asylum seeker is not entitled to visitors once the departure period has expired.

 It was initially unclear whether the Gnandi judgment was applicable in cases in which an asylum seeker makes a second or subsequent application.
 However, the Council of State concluded that, in a case involving a fourth asylum application with the asylum seeker having been placed in detention, the Gnandi judgment did apply.[52]
 As a result, the legal effects of the return decision were suspended.